 Come to Gamla Uppsala and you will enter into the land of the kings.
 The home to the Swedish kings of the Yngling dynasty, Gamla Uppsala is an amazing destination that will take you to an era when the Swedish kings reigned this region.
 Currently, a Swedish village located outside Uppsala, Gamla Uppsala was an economic, political and religious hub of Sweden in the early years of 3rd century AD and 4th century AD.
 It is not only a famous historic destination but also an area with rich archaeological remains.
 This area has been a site of Royal burials in the early 6th century.
 Elaborated funeral ceremonies of the Swedish Kings and their Royal family members also took place near the old pagan temple of Gamla Uppsala in ancient times.

 History of Gamla Uppsala

-Gamla Uppsala have been the home of the Swedish kings of the Yngling dynasty.
-This proves that Gamla Uppsala have been quite a popular place during the pre historic age in the Northern Europe.
+Gamla Uppsala has been the home of the Swedish kings of the Yngling dynasty.
+This proves that Gamla Uppsala has been quite a popular place during the prehistoric age in Northern Europe.
 Gamla was also the biggest village in Uppland during the middle ages.
 Since the place had been the cemetery for ages, the area was full of mounds which have eventually transformed into farmlands and gardens.

 Attractions in Gamla Uppsala